microsoft/fast/packages/web-components/fast-components/docs/api-report.md

 export const neutralFillStealthActive: ColorRecipe<Swatch>;

 // @public
-export const neutralFillStealthActiveBehavior: import("@microsoft/fast-foundation").CSSCustomPropertyBehavior;
+export const neutralFillStealthActiveBehavior: CSSCustomPropertyBehavior;

 // @public
-export const neutralFillStealthFocusBehavior: import("@microsoft/fast-foundation").CSSCustomPropertyBehavior;
+export const neutralFillStealthFocusBehavior: CSSCustomPropertyBehavior;

 // Warning: (ae-internal-missing-underscore) The name "neutralFillStealthHover" should be prefixed with an underscore because the declaration is marked as @internal
 //